Security Settings - Zoom

 Require a passcode

-Require a passcode to join any meeting or session, especially if the meeting or session is advertised publicly or widely, or where large numbers of attendees are invited or anticipated (this is the default setting).
+Require a passcode to join any meeting or session (this is the default setting).
+A passcode is especially important if the meeting or session is advertised publicly or widely, or where large numbers of attendees are invited or anticipated.

 If you choose not to use a passcode, the Waiting Room feature will be enabled.
-The Waiting Room feature allows the host to control when a participant joins the meeting by placing participants in a Waiting Room prior to joining the session.
-Read more from Zoom >
+The Waiting Room feature allows the host to control when and if a participant joins the meeting.
+All participants, except the host and alternate hosts, are placed in the waiting room prior to joining a meeting.

 Protect your Personal Meeting ID